Reviews You Can Rely On

 Our Verdict

 The Beal Opera packs elite performance into a lightweight and durable package, earning our accolades as the best rope for alpine climbing.
 It has soft and supple handling, but not too soft to invite worry.
 UniCore construction helps this skinny rope outperform other thin ropes in the durability category.
 There are plenty of length, color, and dry treatment options to help you customize your purchase to meet your needs.
 And, it's triple-rated for use in different alpine rope systems.
 The real kicker, however, is the Opera's incredibly low weight of 48 grams per meter, which is 3 grams per meter lower than the nearest competitor.
 That may not seem like much, but over a 60-meter rope, it helps save almost a half pound.
 The one major downside to this rope is its lack of versatility for top-roping, due to the high stretch encountered during falls.
 Overall, there's no other rope we'd rather have on long alpine climbs than this one.
-Learn more about how it compares to other top products in our article on the best climbing ropes.
+Learn more about how it compares to other top products in our review of climbing ropes.

 REASONS TO BUY